oscardoudou/yelp-camp/readme.md

 * workflow: install mongoose, connect db, schema, interact with db

 # add mongoose
-* install and config moogoose
+* install and config mongoose
 * setup campground model(setup the campground schema and then compile it to a singular model, db will automatically create a collection with plural from)
 * use campground model inside of our routes!(the modeld just create give us a bunch of method we could use inside js, specifically inside of route to replace those hardcoded array related stuff)